Visiting the Ruins of Pompeii

 4. Praedia of Giulia Felice (II – 3)

 The Praedia di Giulia Felice is a large complex dating from the 1st century BC and was one of the first homes unearthed during excavations.
-This patrician villa has a large gardens surrounding a series of residential buildings and thermal baths.
+This aristocratic villa has a large gardens surrounding a series of residential buildings and thermal baths.
 The name Giulia Felice was taken from an inscription painted on the facade after the earthquake of 62 AD (today displayed in Naples' National Archaeological Museum) in which the owner advertises that part of the property is for rent.
 The lavish decorations in the residential and thermal areas are particularly beautiful.

 5. Lupanar (VII - 18)